 State and Statute: Virginia, Code §§ 63.2-1501 et seq.

-Mandatory Reporters: Includes any teacher or other person employed in a public or private school or nursery school; mental health professional; "any person providing full-time or part-time child care for pay on a regularly planned basis"; and "any person 18 years of age or older associated with or employed by any public or private organization responsible for the care, custody or control of children.
+Mandatory Reporters: Includes “(a)ny minister, priest, rabbi, imam, or duly accredited practitioner of any religious organization or denomination usually referred to as a church” [63.2-1509(19)]; any teacher or other person employed in a public or private school or nursery school; mental health professional; “any person providing full-time or part-time child care for pay on a regularly planned basis”; [63.2-1509(6)] and “any person 18 years of age or older associated with or employed by any public or private organization responsible for the care, custody or control of children.”
+[63.2-1509(11)]

 How and Where to Report: Orally or in writing to the local department of the county or city where the abuse or neglect occurred or was discovered, or to the Department of Social Services’ 24-hour, toll-free hotline (1-800-552-7096).
 [63.2-1509(A)]

 Timeline to Report: “Immediately, but not longer than 24 hours after having reason to suspect a reportable offense of child abuse” [63.2-1509(A)(D)]

 Clergy Privilege: Ministers are considered mandatory reporters “unless the information supporting the suspicion of child abuse or neglect (i) is required by the doctrine of the religious organization or denomination to be kept in a confidential manner or (ii) would be subject to 8.01-400 or 19.2-271.3 if offered as evidence in court.”
 [63.2-1509(19)]

 Penalty for Knowingly Failing to Report: A fine of not more than $500 for first offense, and not less than $1,000 for subsequent offenses.
 Class 1 misdemeanor for knowingly and intentionally failing to report sexual abuse.
 [63.2-1509(20)(D)]